Dental Emergencies in Southwest Calgary

 What should I do if my child knocks out a baby tooth?

-Unlike adult teeth, knocked-out baby teeth are generally not re-implanted, as doing so could damage the developing permanent tooth underneath.
+Unlike adult teeth, knocked-out baby teeth are generally not re-implanted — doing so could damage the developing permanent tooth underneath.
 Clean the area gently, manage any bleeding with light pressure, and contact our office so our team can assess the injury and monitor your child’s dental development.

 We serve patients from Millrise, Shawnessy, Silverado, Evergreen, Bridlewood, Somerset, Legacy, and throughout SW Calgary.
 When a dental emergency strikes, our team is ready to help you get out of pain and back to normal as quickly as possible.